Trade Forex Trading

 How to Hide Quotes on MetaTrader 4 To Save Internet Bandwidth

-For example if you only trade the Forex major currency pairs, you as a forex trader can choose the show all the forex currency symbols, then choose all the 4 major currency pairs - EURUSD, GBPUSD, USDJPY and USDCHF, open their charts & then choose hide all after opening the forex charts for the currency pairs that you as a trader want to trade.
-That way you will only receive streaming price quotes for these 4 currency pairs instruments only.
+For example, if you only trade the main Forex currency pairs, you can choose to see all the forex currency symbols and then pick the four major currency pairs - EURUSD, GBPUSD, USDJPY, and USDCHF.
+Open their charts and then hide all the other pairs after opening the charts for the currency pairs you want to trade.
+This way, you will only see the current prices for those four currency pairs.

 Calculating FX Profits in the forex market